laitanawe/linuxbio/_episodes/03-create.md

 > ## Creating Files a Different Way
 >
-> We have seen how to create text files using the `nano` editor.
+> We have seen how to create text files using the `vi` editor.
 > Now, try the following command:
 >
 > ~~~